 As his team discussed the campaign idea with the client, they rejected it in one go.
 The client expressed that they had better expectations and suggested more than 7-8 changes altogether.
 Samyak was discouraged and frustrated, and so was his team.
 Not only did they have to make changes to their work, but do so in quite a short period.

 The team started working to incorporate the changes that the client expected.
 However, they grew more resentful in the days that followed.

 The deadline was closing in on the team, but there seemed to be no real progress in their work.
 Samyak and his colleagues started sidelining the campaign and focusing more on the client's shortcomings.
-They collectively seemed to be operating from an inward mindset toward the client.
+They collectively seemed to be operating from a Self-focused Mindset toward the client (The Arbinger Institute, n.d.).
 They saw the client as an obstacle to overcome since they often suggested changes close to project deadlines.
 It brought about challenges for the team on the creative front since they received less time to brainstorm and execute new ideas.

 Soon enough, Samyak realized it was not working out.
 As an individual keen on looking at situations through the lens of Emotional Intelligence, Samyak thought he could intervene despite his own initial slipup and resentment toward the client.
 He decided to talk to his team members.

 As he held space for his colleagues to express what was bothering them, they shared how they considered the rework unnecessary and started blaming the client.
 "Nothing ever can impress them!"
 "They always do this!"
 "So inconsiderate!"
 "Why can't they stick to one thing?
 Why do they always keep making so many changes?
 Are we supposed to read their mind?"
 Many judgments found their way to the surface, but Samyak decided to delve deeper.
 He thought of helping himself and his colleagues transform those judgmental thoughts into helpful insights to overcome the self-focused mindset toward their client.

 What actually happened in the situation?